pasha21felicia/Cloud-Computing/Application/README.md

 ## Description

-Final Degree Project: App News implemented in Flask and Vue.js, deployed on Docker and AWS Cloud new change
+App News implemented in Flask and Vue.js, deployed on Docker and K8S

 ## Setup Local Version🧰

 ### Prerequisites
-python3.11
+- python3.11
-pipenv
+- pipenv
-pip3
+- pip3
-mysql
+- mysql
-dbeaver
+- dbeaver

 0. Optional: In case you get errors installing the local environment because of MySQL Not fault-proven results but eventually worked out by doing one of these: